afzalali15/afzalali15/README.md

 ## I'm a Husband, Developer, and YouTuber!!

-- 🌱 I’m currently learning a lot of things 🤣
+- 🌱 Expanding flutter knowledge
-- 🥅 2020 Goals: More subscribers more views to CodeX
+- 🥅 2021 Goals: Consistent on youtube, try loads of project
 - ⚡ Fun fact: I love to sketch